CoenKonings/study-program-selection-tool/README.md

 ## Backend
 This guide assumes familiarity with both Django and the Django Rest Framework.
 Most of the work done on this project should be self-explanatory if these frameworks are known.

-In the backend folder you will find two more folders, another folder called `backend` (this is the folder that contains `settings.py`, `urls.py`, etc.) and a folder called `dss`.
+In the backend folder you will find two more folders: another folder called `backend` (this is the folder that contains `settings.py`, `urls.py`, etc.) and a folder called `dss`.
 The bulk of the backend of this application is located in the `dss` folder.
 This folder contains the models for the decision tree and AHP-based decision support systems (located in `models.py`).
 Here, you will also find the admin forms for these models (`admin.py`), and the serializers (`serializers.py`) used to generate the JSON that will be returned by the views (`views.py`).

 ### Endpoints
 `/decision-trees/`: Used to retrieve all decision trees.